IBM/maximo-labs/MkDocs/omnio_8.8/docs/prereqs.md

 # Pre-Requisite Instructions

-Here are the pre-requisites for the Maximo Monitor Node-RED CSV Importer exercises that are designed for MAS Monitor and not the Maximo Asset Monitor SaaS edition.
+Here are the pre-requisites for the Omnio Edge integration with Maximo Monitor exercises.
+These exercises are designed for MAS Monitor and not the Maximo Asset Monitor SaaS edition.

 # All Exercises